nsubordin81/educational-python-variants/General_Research.md

 more comprehensive list of python implementations https://wiki.python.org/moin/PythonImplementations list of python compiler projects over the years: https://github.com/pfalcon/awesome-python-compilers

+## Can you mix and match?

+Yeah you can in some cases!
+For example, you could have multiple runtime environments that are optimized for performance in different ways, like some code that is written in CPython with C extensions that you compiled in Cython, and another portion that is written in Pypy that maybe has C extensions compiled to work with it, and running in stackless mode because maybe it needs multitasking also.
+It really depends on your use case

 ## What are their limitations?